nirzaf/nextjs-tutorial-week3/content/2-setting-up-nextjs-project.md

 ## Configuration Options

-Next.js is designed to work out of the box with minimal configuration, but you can customize it using the `next.config.js` file:
+Next.js is designed to work out of the box with minimal configuration, but you can customize it using the `next.config.ts` file:

 ```typescript
 // next.config.ts